Tooth loss can leave gaps in your smile that make you feel self-conscious and impair your ability to eat and speak normally.

 The team at Texas Dental Center can complete your smile with a custom denture created in our in-house lab for streamlined treatment.

 Why should you choose dentures to replace missing teeth?

 The Texas Dental Center has an in-house denture lab that fabricates all of our dentures and allows patients to have a more streamlined treatment process.
-Dr. Clark Damon, Dr. Kari Blankenship, and Dr. MJ Secola are proficient and treat 20+ denture patients per week.
+Dr. Clark Damon and Dr. MJ Secola are proficient and treat 20+ denture patients per week.
 If you are needing a denture repair, denture replacement, or Immediate Dentures we are a great choice.

-Our in-house lab makes our complete or replacement dentures.
-We can fabricate dentures in about 10 days with superior quality.
+Our in-house lab makes our complete or replacement dentures in Richardson, TX and surrounding areas.
+We can fabricate dentures with superior quality.

 All of our dentures are made with traditional heat-cured denture acrylic.
 We offer upgraded denture teeth and upgraded denture acrylic.